tarmiste/cruxppc-ng-3.5/notes.md

-25Sep2019S
+10Oct2019

 ## General development and usage ideas and notes:

-A hodge podge of crux ppc thoughts and notes without much organization.
+A hodge podge of crux ppc thoughts and notes without much organization....

 ### General ports